 the job is only run for commits and PRs to master.

 If more extensive testing is needed for a commit or branch, certain keywords can be included in the commit message to trigger additional builds for commits or in the branch name to trigger them for a particular branch.
 At some point in the future, the community server may provide ways to trigger extra builds in other circumstances.

-Unless otherwise mentioned, jobs will typically generate Java and Python interfaces, run the CI/nightly test suite, and run some brief packaging tests.
+Unless otherwise mentioned, jobs will typically generate the Java interface, run the CI/nightly test suite, and run some brief packaging tests.

 For Linux, typically the jobs run will be the latest gcc and clang releases, and the oldest gcc and clang releases supported by HELICS.
 Unless indicated, they will use a system install of ZeroMQ, build all supported core types, and use a fairly recent version of dependencies.

 - GCC 7.0 on Ubuntu 18.04 using default apt-get versions of dependencies

 - Clang 5.0 using minimum supported version of all dependencies

 - GCC 10 with ZeroMQ as a subproject [daily]

 - CentOS 5 or 6 (same image as for releases)